 In February 2016, the Financial Accounting Standards Board issued Accounting Standards Update 2016-02, "Leases".
 This update applies to any entity that enters into a lease, with some specified scope exemptions.
 Under this update, a lessee should recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term.
 While there were no major changes to the lessor accounting, changes were made to align key aspects with the revenue recognition guidance.
 This update will be effective for public entities for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, with early adoption permitted.
 Entities will be required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-We believe the primary impact of adopting this standard will be the recognition of assets and liabilities on our balance sheet for current operating leases.
-We are still evaluating the impact of this standard.
+As of the filing date, we were not the lessor or lessee of any leases other than mineral leases which were excluded from the scope of this Accounting Standards Update.
+Therefore, we believe the adoption of this update will not have an impact on our financial position, results of operations or liquidity.